 Butterleaf National Park

 Butterleaf National Park was created in January 1999.
 It covers an area of 3000ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 Butterleaf National Park and State Conservation Area were created in 1999 to protect nearly 4000 ha of forest that provides a home to rare wildlife.
 The park includes the crest of the Great Dividing Range which marks a change in the geology of the area from east to west.
 It supports many different forest communities as well the heaths and swamps of rocky outcrops.